 Centerpin Fishing From A Guides Perspective

-Centerpin fishing requires a special reel called a Centerpin reel and an extra-long rod.
-Centerpin fishing allows you to get long, accurate, and controlled drifts that get your bait into the strike zone and allows you to keep it there which is why it’s the most productive river fishing method.
+Centerpin fishing for steelhead allows you to present a bait in a natural way using a special reel called a Centerpin reel combined with an extra-long rod.
+Centerpin fishing allows you to get long, accurate, and controlled drifts that keeps your bait in the strike zone for longer which means more fish will see and bite it.

-Having the right gear for Centerpin fishing and knowing how to use the gear is very important.
-More important is knowing how to effectively present your float and your bait to the fish which is what I teach as a professional river guide.
+Having the right gear for steelhead fishing and knowing how to use the gear is very important.
+More important is knowing how to effectively present your float and your bait to the fish using a Centerpin reel which is what I teach anglers on guide trips and during my Centerpin Fishing For Steelhead classes.

-Using a float is also known as float fishing so some anglers call Centerpin fishing just float fishing.
+Using a float to present your bait for steelhead is called float fishing, or to some, it’s known as Centerpin fishing if you are using a Centerpin reel.
 Float fishing can be done with a Centerpin reel, a spinning reel, or a bait cast reel.

 Centerpin Fishing Species